-Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Sign With The Reds?
+Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Be Signing With The Reds?

 “He has been one of the stand out players in Europe this season – and I know there is a lot of admiration of him at Barcelona.
 Liverpool will want to keep him, they have built the team around him.
 But when you play at that level then there is always interest.”

-With the possibility of Coutinho departing for Barcelona and Mane potentially missing over a month of action if Senegal advances far in the African Cup of Nations, Klopp could be forced to look outside the squad for help in the attacking third.
+With the possibility of Coutinho departing for Barcelona, and Mane potentially missing over a month of action if Senegal advances far in the African Cup of Nations, Klopp could be forced to look outside the squad for help in the attacking third.

-Liverpool was connected to Wolfsburg and German national Julian Draxler, but the 23-year-old turned down the Reds and Arsenal in favor of signing with Ligue 1 powerhouse Paris Saint-Germain.
+Liverpool was connected to Wolfsburg and German national Julian Draxler, but the 23-year-old turned down the Reds and Arsenal in favor of signing with Ligue 1 powerhouse, Paris Saint-Germain.
 PSG reportedly paid a $38 million transfer fee for the services of Draxler.

 BREAKING: Wolfsburg have confirmed that Julian Draxler has joined Paris Saint-Germain on a four-year deal pic.twitter.com/JxnmJCYE3h